vjlab/resources/content/admin_hpc.md

 Frankly, I didn't initially track whether libraries should be globally installed (because I didn't think to do so), so much of what's on there now is quite messy; lost track of what site-packages are on the PATH.
 Users are recommended to `conda install` whatever they need to their local conda `env`.
 There's a global install of Anaconda in `/opt/anaconda`, but this can't be conda-updated easily, so the current workaround is just containerise *everything*, with no global libraries, for each user.

+**Try this**: Install a multi-user env in a global location. https://conda.io/docs/user-guide/configuration/admin-multi-user-install.html

 Containerization done using `conda`.
 See [this page](https://conda.io/docs/commands.html#conda-vs-pip-vs-virtualenv-commands) for conda vs. pip vs. virtualenv info.
 Some exploration commands:

 * `conda info --envs` - to see what environments have been set up